wpilibsuite/frc-docs/source/docs/software/vision-processing/introduction/identifying-and-processing-the-targets.rst

 Notice that in addition to the target, other bright parts of the image (overhead light and tower lighting) are also caught by the masking step.

 .. image:: images/identifying-and-processing-the-targets/masking.png
+   :alt: Masked version of the image above showing the "bright" parts of the image.

 Particle Analysis
 -----------------